 Students' academic activity is required by UCF to be recorded at the beginning of each course.
 In order to document that you began this course, please complete the following academic activity by the end of the first week of classes or as soon as possible after adding the course, but no later than August 30.
 Failure to do so may result in a delay in the disbursement of your financial aid.
-The assignment to satisfy this requirement is for all students to submit a written description of an idea for a senior design project on or before 12:00 PM (noon) Friday, August 30, 2019.
+The assignment to satisfy this requirement is for all students to submit a written description of an idea for a senior design project on or before 12:00 PM (noon) Friday, May 15, 2020.
+This will be submitted by every student through the EEL 4914 webcourse, and is done by the individual, independent of the project group.

-University of Central Florida College of Optics and Photonics OSE 4951/4952
+University of Central Florida

+College of Optics and Photonics

+OSE 4951/4952